-Stock and bond prices added to strong first quarter gains and, once again, carried your portfolio (adjusted for withdrawals) to new all-time highs!
+Stock and bond prices added to strong first quarter gains!
 The gains were briefly interrupted in May when stock prices corrected due, in part, to several troublesome headlines.
 Investor apprehension over ongoing trade battles, Federal Reserve interest rate policy, recession concerns and rising tensions in the Persian Gulf formed the proverbial “wall of worry”.
 However, once again, the financial markets showed impressive resilience by shaking off a host of negative factors and ultimately climbing “the wall of worry” to new record heights.
 Better yet, we expect economic growth will re-accelerate in the second half of the year and bring continued upside for your portfolio.

 Talk of recession is abundant in the media.
 Some argue the fact the current economic expansion will reach a 10 year-strong, post-WWII record this month is reason enough to be fearful.
 Granted, as discussed in our January special report, there has been a softening in several economic data points (i.e. home and auto sales), but, in our view, the current environment merely represents just another mid-cycle slowdown rather than the early stages of a recession.
 Here are a few good reasons to stay optimistic and expect further portfolio gains.